SnakeJazzzz/temb-site/PROJECT_STATUS.md

 ## Known Limitations

 ### Content Gaps
-1. **Artist Catalog**: Currently 20 placeholder artists (goal: 500+)
+1. **Artist Data Depth**: Currently names only (503 artists)
-   - Names and genres are placeholders
-   - No real biographies or artist details
+   - No biographies, genres, or countries yet
-   - Marked with TODO in `lib/artists.ts`
+   - No Spotify/Discogs integration
+   - No page references from the book
+   - Optional fields defined in interface for future expansion

 2. **Artist Detail Pages**: Not implemented
-   - No individual pages per artist
+   - No individual pages per artist (`/artists/[id]`)
    - No detailed biographies or discographies
+   - Planned for Phase 3

+3. **Artist Search UI**: Not implemented
+   - Search functions exist in lib/artists.ts (searchArtists, getArtistsByLetter)
+   - No UI component for live search
+   - No filtering by first letter/alphabet navigation
-   - Planned for Phase 2
+   - Planned for Phase 3

-3. **Book Preview Gallery**: Not implemented
+4. **Book Preview Gallery**: Not implemented
    - Spreads preview section is placeholder
-   - No actual book images loaded
+   - No actual book spread images loaded
-   - Structure prepared for Phase 2
+   - Structure prepared for future phases

 ### E-Commerce Limitations
 1. **Stripe Checkout**: Displays "Coming Soon" without credentials